ibm-cloud-docs/EventStreams/index.md

    Use the `kafka_brokers_sasl` from the **Service credentials** created in [Step 2](/docs/services/EventStreams?topic=eventstreams-getting_started#create_credentials_step).
 We recommend using all the `kafka_brokers_sasl` listed in the **Service credentials** that you created.

-   The `kafka_brokers_sasl` must be formatted as `"host:port,host2:port2"`.
-Format the contents of `kafka_brokers_sasl` in a text editor before entering it in the command line.
+   The `kafka_brokers_sasl` must be formatted as `"host:port,host2:port2"`. </br> Format the contents of `kafka_brokers_sasl` in a text editor before entering it in the command line.
    {: important}

-   Then, use the `api_key` from the **Service credentials** created in [Step 2](/docs/services/EventStreams?topic=eventstreams-getting_started#create_credentials_step).
-Add `-producer` to specify that the producer should start.
+   Then, use the `api_key` from the **Service credentials** created in [Step 2](/docs/services/EventStreams?topic=eventstreams-getting_started#create_credentials_step). `-producer` is used to specify that the producer should start.

 5. {: #success_step notoc} **Success!**

     When the producer starts, messages are produced to the topic.
 Messages are then consumed from the topic by the consuming application.
-You can verify the successful flow of messages when `INFO Message consumed` is seen from the consumer.
+    You can verify the successful flow of messages when `INFO Message consumed` is printed by the consumer.

     The sample runs indefinitely until you stop it.
 To stop the process, run an exit command `Ctrl+C`.

 ## Next steps
 {: #next_steps}